MichalZaporski/simple-yard-snippets/README.md

 # Simple YARD Snippets

-Simple YARD Snippets helps developers to write YARD comments quickly.
+Simple YARD Snippets helps developers write YARD comments quickly.

 ![Example](images/example.gif)

 ## Usage

-To print a snippet of the selected tag, start typing the tag name without the `@` sign.
+To use the snippets start typing the YARD tag name without the `@` character.

+You should also be able to see a list of all available snippets by typing `YARD`.

-All the supported tags:
+### All supported tags:

 - `@param`
 - `@option`